sysbio-bioinf/cllbn/README.md

 # System Info

 All main simulations were performed on a MacBook Pro with Apple Silicon Chip and OS-Version 14.3 (Sonoma).
-Binarization was run massively parallel on a compute node running with Ubuntu 20.04 LTS.
+Binarization and input/output analysis were run massively parallel on a compute node running with Ubuntu 20.04 LTS.
-Besides binarization, the script can be ran within minutes.
-Depending on the avaiable resources binarization might take up to days.
-Consequently, the intermediary results are given withing the repository (binarizedDataset.RData).
+Besides the latter two, the script can be ran within minutes.
+Depending on the avaiable resources binarization and input/output analysis might take up to days.
+Consequently, the intermediary results are given withing the repository (binarizedDataset.RData, CLL_IO-Notch_TP53.RData, InputOutputAnalysisHeatmap.RData).

 Simulations were run on R Version 4.2.2.

 Required packages for simulation are :